Tickets Liverpool

 Know before booking your Anfield Stadium tickets

-• To core Anfield experience, go for the standard Stadium Tour + Museum, it covers all key areas and includes multilingual audio guides.
+• To get the core Anfield experience, go for the standard Stadium Tour + Museum, it covers all key areas and includes multilingual audio guides.

 • Choose the Legends Q&A Tour if you’re a die-hard fan, it adds a live session with a former player and signed memorabilia, making it personal and collectible.